timalbert/livefortheline/source/_trips/2023-10-20-health-update.md

 The goal is to remove as many unhealthy cells as possible, complement with targeted radiation, and return to my maintenance immunotherapy routine in Germany post recovery.
 Thankfully, the procedure will be with the same neurosurgeon at MGH.
 She performed my first in February 2021 with great success.

 In late September, my wife Kate underwent back surgery on 2 herniated discs.
 For most of the summer, she endured extreme pain making it difficult to sit upright, drive, and lift our boys.
 The procedure has proven successful as Kate has made great progress towards a full recovery.
-Still, we will likely overlap with some major limitations over the next month including lifting and driving restrictions, and the daily challenge of managing our 3 young, energetic boys.
+Still, we will have major limitations over the next month including lifting and driving restrictions, and the daily challenge of managing our 3 young, energetic boys.

 In addition to praying for a successful and full resection through surgery, would you pray for us as we navigate the uncertainties and trials ahead.
 By God’s grace a friend felt compelled to provide live-in help for the next 4-6 weeks!